Shop our Editor's Picks for the Season here!

 As polyester resin is a liquid until the catalyst is added to it causing it to cure, it has to be contained until it hardens.
 This means that a mould of some kind will always be needed.

 Moulds can be purchased from craft shops, household utensils can be used, or you can improvise.
-Spoons, ashtrays, dishes, waxed milk cartons, egg cups, foil trays, acetate box tops, detergent containers, can all serve as moulds.
+Spoons, ashtrays, dishes, waxed milk cartons, egg cups, foil trays, plastic detergent containers, can all serve as moulds.
 Pottery, Pyrex, polyurethane, glass, metal, epoxy resin or silicone rubber, are all suitable mould materials.

 When using a kitchen utensil or an improvised mould, remember: